C1. Patterns and Relationships

 • How can you determine the number of points on a loyalty card after renting any number of movies?

-Have teams post the components of their report on a large sheet of paper (see Appendix 5.3 for sample reports).
-Assign each team a presentation type to follow (see Types of Presentations below).
-Allow time for them to develop a clear and accurate presentation.
-Once completed, have teams post their reports on the classroom walls.
+Have pairs post components of their report on a large sheet of paper (see Appendix 5.3 for sample reports).
+Assign each pair a presentation type to follow (see Types of Presentations below).
+Allow time for them to prepare their presentation.
+Once completed, have pairs post their reports on the classroom walls.

 Invite a few teams to take turns presenting their reports.